The Cape Verdean Blues

-The Cape Verdean Blues is a 1966 album by a jazz quintet led by pianist Horace Silver.
-The quintet is augmented on the last three tracks on the album by trombonist J. J. Johnson.
+The Cape Verdean Blues is a 1966 album by American jazz pianist Horace Silver.
+The album features the quintet of Silver, trumpeter Woody Shaw, saxophonist Joe Henderson, bassist Bob Cranshaw, and drummer Roger Humphries; trombonist J. J. Johnson also appears on three tracks.
 The album was inspired by Silver's father, John Tavares Silva, who was born in Cape Verde.